benzmuircroft/temp/USERBASE.md

 - The `router` will automatically replicate the `userbase`'s `corestore`

 - The first user added to a new network must register with `referrer: 'seed', username: 'seed'`, the second must have `referrer: 'seed'`, afterwhich users may start using existing users as thier referrer

+- The first user can have a preset `options.seed` if you want

 - When testing, please remember to have at least the seed or another user online when creating a new user, otherwise the new user will not see the network